daelsepara/heart-of-ice/README.md

-# heart-of-ice
+# Heart of Ice (Virtual Reality Adventures)

-Heart of Ice (Virtual Reality Adventures)
+This is a ZIL Implementation of Heart of Ice game book (Virtual Reality Adventures) by Dave Morris.